-In my previous blog post I introduced the concept of a sustainability in health care.
+In my previous blog post, I introduced the concept of sustainability in health care.
 By definition, sustainability refers to taking only what you need and leaving something for others.
-In fact, a sustainable life style may even result in giving back more than you take.
+In fact, a sustainable lifestyle may even result in giving back more than you take.
 Let's talk a little bit about the fundamental principles of sustainability and how they may relate to health care.

-The first element in living a sustainable life style is making intentional choices.
+The first element of living a sustainable lifestyle is making intentional choices.
 The sustainable agriculture movement is a good example of an opportunity to make intentional choices.
 There's been a recent change of mind for many folks with the quality and source of their foods.
 Many people are choosing to purchase foods from a known source.
-They're choosing to shop local and buy organically grown fruits, grains and vegetables.
+They're choosing to shop local and buy organically grown fruits, grains, and vegetables.
 Look at the success of Whole Foods, Sprouts and Kroger's 'Simple Truth' line of organics.
 In a September 2014 article in Bloomberg Business, Justin Bachman writes that the Simple Truth line has hit $1billion dollars in annual sales.
 That's a lot of intentional choices.
-Although the Simple Truth line represents only 1% of Kroger's annual revenue, Kroger realizes that the market is there. the simple fact is that people are making intentional choices with their food.
+Although the Simple Truth line represents only 1% of Kroger's annual revenue, Kroger realizes that the market is there.
+The simple fact is that people are making intentional choices with their food.

 Is the intentional choice of organic food for everyone?
 Not at all.
 As of February 2015, Burger King sales posted a 3% increase in the previous sales quarter.
-An intentional choice with food is a difficult one for low income families.
-Good food often equals expensive food.
-But eating a fresh, healthy diet can be affordable when you grow your own.
-But who's got time for that, right?
+An intentional choice with food is a difficult one for low-income families.
+Good food often equals expensive food, but eating a fresh, healthy diet can be affordable when you grow your own.
+Who's got time for that, right?
 To me, personally, not having a vegetable garden would be a sad loss of a growing season.
 But I also know other people who wouldn't know how to grow a tomato if their life depended upon it.